-At least LSU quarterback Joe Burrow had a sense of humor about it, and who wouldn’t when you’re playing like the former Ohio State backup is right now?
-Next time LSU football takes the field, though, let’s try and keep our football pants on.
+At least LSU quarterback Joe Burrow had a sense of humor about it, and who wouldn't when you're playing like the former Ohio State backup was?

 I'm sure Alabama Crimson Tide or Auburn Tigers fans would love making Burrow the butt of some more jokes, but one ass crack is plenty for me this season.